 1 or termination of parental rights regarding, the child to every alleged genetic father of the child, 2 whether or not he has registered under Section 402(a).
 3 (b) Notice under subsection (a) must be given in a manner prescribed for service of 4 process in a civil action.
 5 [PART] 2 6 OPERATION OF REGISTRY 7 SECTION 406.
 REQUIRED FORM.
 The [agency maintaining the registry] shall 8 prepare a form for registering under Section 402(a).
 The form must require the registrant to sign 9 the form in a record.
-The form must state that: 10 (1) the form is signed under penalty of perjury; 11 (2) a timely registration entitles the registrant to notice of a proceeding for adoption of 12 the child or termination of the registrant's parental rights; 13 (3) a timely registration does not commence a proceeding to establish parentage; 14 (4) the information disclosed on the form may be used against the registrant to establish 15 parentage; 16 (5) services to assist in establishing parentage are available to the registrant through [the 17 appropriate state support-enforcement agency]; 18 (6) the registrant also may register in a registry of paternity in another state if conception 19 or birth of the child occurred in the other state; 20 (7) information on registries of paternity of other states is available from [appropriate 21 state agency or agencies]; and 22 (8) procedures exist to rescind the registration.
+The form must state that: Commented [CJ27]: Does this work?
+Does it include electronic documents?
+10 (1) the form is signed under penalty of perjury; 11 (2) a timely registration entitles the registrant to notice of a proceeding for adoption of 12 the child or termination of the registrant's parental rights; 13 (3) a timely registration does not commence a proceeding to establish parentage; 14 (4) the information disclosed on the form may be used against the registrant to establish 15 parentage; 16 (5) services to assist in establishing parentage are available to the registrant through [the 17 appropriate state support-enforcement agency]; 18 (6) the registrant also may register in a registry of paternity in another state if conception 19 or birth of the child occurred in the other state; 20 (7) information on registries of paternity of other states is available from [appropriate 21 state agency or agencies]; and 22 (8) procedures exist to rescind the registration.
+Commented [CJ28]: Deborah asks whether there is a DP problem because the Act tells the individual procedures exist but does not tell the individual what those procedures are or how to learn about them.